 The experience is consistent across all devices, and the person on the other end of the line sees the same number on their caller ID.

 Most VoIP phone systems include a feature wherein incoming calls can ring multiple devices simultaneously or one after the other depending on how the service is configured.

 The feature may have different names on different services but is commonly referred to as ‘multi-device ring’ and ‘find me follow me’ respectively.

-VoIP number mobility can be especially beneficial to businesses not wanting to lose loyal customers who are used to dialing the old number.
+This level of portability is especially beneficial to businesses not wanting to lose loyal customers who are used to dialing the old number.

 There will be no need to update marketing materials, the company website or other communication to reflect new numbers.
 The old number will continue to function as usual.

 VoIP phone service brings a wealth of enterprise-class features to businesses of all sizes.
 There is no need for a significant upfront investment to get started.
 Companies can get started with virtual calling using their Internet connection and existing equipment.
 Learn more about how you can get started with VoIP for small businesses and take advantage of a free 30-day trial.